This recipe is brought to you in partnership with Milk Life.

 The salmon will break down into smaller pieces when you fold it into the pasta at a later step.
 Set the salmon aside.

-9 Serve with Milk!
-Garnish with parmesan cheese and parsley and serve while hot.
+Garnish with Parmesan cheese and parsley and serve while hot.